brakmic/HPX_Projects/README.md

 #### Execution

-Currently, everything the whole execution logic is packed into one ugly source file.
-But the participating objects and functions are nicely defined over several `cpp` and `hpp` files.
+Currently, everything the whole execution logic is packed into **a single ugly** `source file`.
+At least the participating objects and functions are defined over several `cpp` and `hpp` files.
 But soon I'll provide a better structure.
 The main focus will be on `actions` and `components`.
-This project already contains a few <a href="http://stellar.cct.lsu.edu/files/hpx-0.9.11/html/hpx/manual/applying_actions.html">actions</a> and a <a href="http://stellar.cct.lsu.edu/files/hpx-0.9.11/html/hpx/manual/components.html">component</a> implementing (a)synchronous methods.
-The output is console-based and currently looks like this:
+This project already contains a few <a href="http://stellar.cct.lsu.edu/files/hpx-0.9.11/html/hpx/manual/applying_actions.html">actions</a> and a <a href="http://stellar.cct.lsu.edu/files/hpx-0.9.11/html/hpx/manual/components.html">component</a> implementing some (a)synchronous methods.
+The output is *console-based* and currently looks like this:

 <img src="http://fs5.directupload.net/images/160220/an9wtd6x.png" />

-The program main is located in `HpxTest_1.cpp` which contains a special `hpx_main` function where HPX kicks in.
-To make the app aware of this additional `main` function we have to execute another HPX-function `hpx::init`.
+The program's `main` is located in `HpxTest_1.cpp` which contains a special `hpx_main` function where HPX kicks in.
+To make the app aware of this additional `main` function we have to execute another HPX-function called `hpx::init`.
 Of course, this is not the only way to start an HPX app.
 There are <a href="http://stellar.cct.lsu.edu/files/hpx-0.9.11/html/hpx/manual/applications.html">several possibilities</a> for different use-cases.

 <img src="http://fs5.directupload.net/images/160221/yccrybig.png" />